cabdulrahman/phase-0-completing-assignments-codegrade/README.md

 fork** button.

 Forking is a process which creates an exact copy of a collection of code and files.
-Once you've created a fork on your own GitHub account, you will be able to edit the files in the repository and write your own code solution without interfering with the original copy.
+Once you've created a fork on your own GitHub account, you will be able gi to edit the files in the repository and write your own code solution without interfering with the original copy.